pip install -U ovito

 OVITO Pro integrated interpreter

-ovito Python module and all other dependencies necessary to execute Python commands within the OVITO Pro desktop application
+ovito Python module and all other things necessary to execute Python code within the OVITO Pro

 ovitos [-o <file.ovito>] [-g] [<script.py>] [args...]